ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 The best way to practice doing tech interview is having one.
 Mock interviews are not as good as real interviews.

 I can tell you a lot of things on tech interviews, but I think there are people who can tell better.
 Go check [HackerRank](https://www.hackerrank.com/domains/tutorials/cracking-the-coding-interview), listen to their videos, and slove their problems.
 Also, check out the book Cracking the Coding Interview and go to your career services.
-They will be able to help you.
+Check out the videos and go to career services to practice interviews even though you know you can slove the problems.
+The hard is often the explanation, rather than the solution itself.

 ## Don't Give Up